glassbead0/hanabi-conventions/Reference.md

   1) Players are allowed to **defer** playing into a *Finesse* or *Bluff* if they are doing a *Finesse* or *Bluff* of their own (and no-one else on the team could have done it).
   2) Players are allowed to **defer** playing into a *Finesse* or *Bluff* if they are doing something really important, like saving a 5 on chop, giving a *Play Clue* to a card that is about to be discarded, or something along those lines.
 * So, if any of the above two conditions apply, then you have to **wait** and give the player yet another turn to demonstrate whether or not they will blind-play.

-### Guide Principle

-* Part of Hanabi involves making sure that if you perform an action, someone else on the team won't discard anything important (*Save Principle*).
-Additionally, part of Hanabi involves accounting for all the possibilities (*Schrödinger's Cat Principle*).
-* Combined, these two principles usually result in players taking the most conservative possible approach, even if a certain action would have a very low risk of losing the game.
-* One exception to the above rules is when Bob does not know whether or not a *Finesse* or *Bluff* is occurring.
-For example, in a 3-player game:
-  * No cards are played on the stacks.
-  * Alice clues red to Cathy, touching a red 2 as a *Play Clue*.
-  * Bob does not see any red 1's in anyone else's hand.
-Thus, Bob knows that Alice intends for him to blind-play a card.
-  * From Bob's perspective, it can be either a *Finesse* (on exactly red 1) or a *Bluff* (on the 1 of any of the other suits).
-  * Cathy also has a critical 5 in chop.
-  * If this is a *Finesse*, then Bob will blind-play the red 1, and Cathy will play the red 2.
-If this is the case, Cathy will never be at risk of discarding the 5 and losing the game.
-  * If this is a *Bluff*, then Bob will blind-play some other 1, and Cathy will have nothing to do.
-If this is the case, then Cathy could discard and the team could lose the game.
-  * Should Bob risk blind-playing or should he save the 5?
-* In this example, it follows from *Save Principle* that Bob should "play it safe" and give a *5 Save* to the 5 and *then* try to blind-play the red 1 on the next turn.
-* However, Bob also knows from *Good Lie Principle*, lies have to resolve immediately.
-If Bob saved the 5, and then blind-played on the next turn, and it turned out to be a *Bluff*, then the lie would not have resolved immediately.
-Thus, from *Good Lie Principle*, Bob can assume that this is a *Finesse*.
-* Stated in a different way, Bob has to trust that Alice is successfully "guiding" the rest of the team with the line that she has chosen.
-This means that Bob is going to play exactly red 1 into the red 2.
-Alternatively, it could also be the case that it is a *Bluff*, but Cathy will not discard, and will clue some card in Bob's hand.
-Either way, the 5 will be safe.
-This is called *Guide Principle*.

 <br />